top of page

 Shutdown Guide

-Learn how shutdowns work, why they happen, and how gentle, predictable support helps children feel safe, understood, and able to recover at their own pace.
+This page explains how shutdowns work, why they happen, and how adults can offer steady, predictable support so a child feels safe, understood, and able to recover at their own pace.

 FAQ: Understanding Shutdowns